 Vote by fax.
-Fax your proxy (both sides) to 416-368-2502 or toll free in Canada and United States to 1-866-781-3111.
+Fax your proxy (both sides) to 416-595-9593.
 You do not need to return your form of proxy.

 Vote by mail.
-By completing, dating and signing the enclosed form of proxy and returning same in the envelope provided or send to TSX Trust Company, PO Box 721, Agincourt, Ontario, Canada M1S 0A1.
+By completing, dating and signing the enclosed form of proxy and returning same in the envelope provided or send to TSX Trust Company, Attention: Proxy Department, P.O.
+Box 721, Agincourt, Ontario, Canada, M1S 0A1.